-- Complete 6 credits in music history at the 400-level or above and two courses in music theory (4 to 6 credits) at the 400-level or above.
-(10 to 12 credits) - Complete 4 to 6 credits of elective courses in music at the 400-level or above, exclusive of additional credits in MUS 849, 850A, or 896. - Participate in music activities during two semesters of enrollment in the program.
-The activities must be approved by the student's academic advisor and must involve piano accompanying. - e.
-Perform a recital under the guidance of the student's applied music instructor and approved by a committee from the piano area in a pre-recital hearing.
-A recording of the recital must be submitted to the office of the Associate Dean for Graduate Studies and will be retained by the College as part of the permanent degree record. - f.
-Complete the final oral certifying examination administered by a committee consisting of the student's applied music instructor, another member from the piano area, and a faculty member from either the music theory or musicology area.
+These credits must include at least 6 credits of instruction in piano (1 to 2 credits for each of four semesters), 4 credits of piano performance (1 credit for each of four semesters), and 4 credits of instruction in chamber music (1 credit for each of four semesters). - Complete 6 credits in musicology at the 400-level or above and two courses in music theory (4 to 6 credits) at the 400-level or above.
+(10 to 12 credits) - Complete 4 to 6 credits of elective courses in music at the 400level or above, exclusive of additional credits in MUS 896. - d.
+Perform a piano recital under the guidance of the student's applied music instructor and approved by a committee from the piano area in a pre-recital hearing.
+A recording of the recital must be submitted to the office of the Associate Dean for Graduate Studies and will be retained by the College as part of the permanent degree record. - Complete the final oral certifying examination administered by a committee consisting of the student's applied music instructor, another member from the piano area, and a faculty member from either the music theory or musicology area.